treeshake/silkhour/README.md

 1. You can modify `theme.liquid` to include new assets (javascript/css).

-## Modern Tooling Environment (MTE)
+## Modern Tooling Environment

-As mentioned in the [tech stack section](#tech-stack), we use additional tooling to develop the store.
-This allows us to include frameworks, libraries and utilities as required to extend the store.
+As mentioned in the [tech stack section](#tech-stack), we use additional tooling to develop new functionality.
+Collectively, we refer to these as the Modern Tooling Environment or MTE for short.

 ### Installation